People v. Chai, 2014 IL App (2nd) 121234 (August). Episode 016 (Duration 9:36)

 Defendant was likely informed that he can’t be in the car with his wife during the test.
 Then Defendant is informed that the test can’t go on anymore because his wife does not understand English so well.

 Police Are Called Back Again

 You guessed it, police are called again.
 The facts at trial were debated, but we do know that Defendant is pushed out the building by an officer.
 The both of them fall to the ground outside the building and defendant ends up with a gash on his head.

 Defendant was acquitted at trial for resisting and disorderly conduct but was found guilty of criminal trespass to real property.

+However, in the instant case, owner’s summoning police to remove a troublesome patron did not imply a request to tell that patron that he was never to return.
 The property at issue is a public facility.
-The court noted that Defendant certainly couldn’t be the only person to commit the relatively innocent “offense” of losing his temper at a DMV.
-Thus, it is not natural or reasonable to infer that the DMV, by enlisting the help of the police months earlier, instructed the police to tell Defendant that he was forever banned from the facility.
+Defendant certainly couldn’t be the only person to commit the relatively innocent “offense” of losing his temper at a DMV.
+Thus, it is not natural or reasonable to infer that the owner or occupant, by enlisting the help of the police, instructed the police to tell Defendant that he was forever banned from the facility.

 We cannot allow the jury to have made such an inference absent any evidence.